Why views are beneficial for our visual health

 The Eye Accommodation Process

-The human eye has the ability to accommodate in order to see at different distances.
+The human eye has the ability to accommodate to see at different distances.
 This natural ‘fine tuning’ of images so they always take shape on the retina – a condition of being able to see an object clearly – is facilitated by a change in the curvature of the lens, caused by a contraction of the ciliary muscles.
-This action is also accompanied by a shrinking of the pupil so as to increase our depth of field.
+This is also accompanied by a shrinking of the pupil so as to increase our depth of field.

 For a normal eye, when relaxed, light coming from objects far away focuses naturally on the retina.
 In other words, the eye is capable of seeing distant objects clearly without any effort.
 On the other hand, it has to go through a process of accommodation to be able to clearly see nearby objects, to read and to write.
 Strenuous accommodation of the eye causes symptoms of visual fatigue such as eye pain and even migraines1.
 Looking into the distance therefore means the eye no longer needs to accommodate and can relax the contracting pupil and ciliary muscles.